Guidance for Return to Work and School

 - CDC Guidance for Schools

-Returning to School After COVID-19 Exposure or Infection
+Returning to Work or School After COVID-19 Exposure or Infection

-Appropriate quarantine and isolation are crucial in reducing school-based spread of COVID-19.
+Appropriate quarantine and isolation are crucial in reducing the spread of COVID-19.
 How long will you need to stay home if you’ve been exposed or if you test positive for COVID-19?
-Explore the following web sections for answers to many of your questions about returning to school after exposure or infection with COVID-19.
+Explore the following web sections for answers to many of your questions about returning to work or school after exposure or infection with COVID-19.

 Quarantine vs. Isolation

-Quarantine lasts 14 days and separates people who have been exposed to a contagious illness like COVID-19 to prevent them from spreading the illness to others if they become sick.
-Isolation separates people who have a contagious disease from people who are not infected, and lasts at least 10 days.
+Quarantine separates people who have been exposed to a contagious illness like COVID-19 to prevent them from spreading the illness to others if they become sick.
+Isolation separates people who have a contagious disease from people who are not infected.

 In other words, if you were exposed to someone with COVID-19 but don’t know if you are infected, you would quarantine to see if infection develops.
 If you’ve had a positive COVID-19 test, or if you’ve been exposed to someone with the illness and now you have symptoms too, you would isolate to avoid infecting others.

-Click on the sections below to learn more about the quarantine and isolation rules, and when you can safely return to school.
+Click on the sections below to learn more about the quarantine and isolation rules, and when you can safely return to work or school.

 I’ve Been Exposed to Someone with COVID-19